 How often you should clean the flooring really depends on your environment.
 Remember kids, pets and the nature of your environment are the major contributing factors to dirt, dust, and the wear and tear of the flooring.

 Dusting daily will keep your floors free from dust and dirt and prevent scratching.
 This will also reduce the allergens in the house.
 Dusting using microfiber material is more effective as the smaller fibers can reach into the small pores in the floors.
-By keeping it dust-free, you can extend the life of your floor.
+Maintaining your floor’s cleanliness helps save it’s life.
 You can also use a vacuum cleaner for dusting.
 The vacuum cleaner sucks the dust and does not allow it to spread.

 Clean the flooring at least once a week.
 Use a microfiber pad for cleaning.
 It removes the dust from cracks and openings and does help to remove bacteria.
 Remember moisture is the biggest enemy of wooden flooring.
 Using too much liquid in cleaning can damage the floors.
 Ph-neutral, non-toxic and biodegradable formulas are recommended for cleaning.
 They, not only clean effectively but also keep your home and environment safe.

 Polish the floor